sofrida/sofrida.github.io_backup/contact.md

 ---
 layout: default
-title:
+title: How to request a detailed report by email?
 permalink: /contact/
 ---

-# How to request a detailed report by email?
 We do not provide detailed vulnerability report unless developers are identified.

-If you want to know the details of the vulnerability, **please contact us through the developer's e-mail address registered in the App Store**.
+If you want to know the details of the vulnerability,

+**please contact us through the developer's e-mail address registered in the App Store.**

 Following information as contained in the form below will be helpful for you.